devoxel/cpssd/spellcheck/README.md

 # Usage

-To use it just browse to the the url or alternativly just open `/dist/index.html` in a browser with local javascript support.
+To use it just browse to the the url or alternatively just open `/dist/index.html` in a browser with local javascript support.

 # Building from source

 Coffeescript is a transcompiled language.
 It compiles to js, which is placed in a file called `/dist/main.js`.

 That file is then loaded by the `/dist/index.html`.